 The big issue with respect to intellectual property in Washington’s confrontation with Beijing is that the Chinese firms have amassed a large war chest of critical technology patents, and the Chinese economy is increasingly developing capacity for innovation that is independent of that of the United States.

 In the realm of technological standard-setting, China is actively defending the interests of its multinational firms in global standard-setting bodies—much like the United States has successfully done for decades.
 Chinese semiconductor chip technology, has seen notable progress in recent years, with firms like Huawei and state-owned Tsinghua Holdings making the ranks of top 10 semiconductor chip designers.

-To be sure, this is partly a result of what have been called ‘forced’ technology transfers and other clandestine patent and trade secret acquisition by Chinese firms (not dissimilar to past practices by firms and governments in Japan, Korea, Taiwan, and even the United States).
+To be sure, this is partly a result of what have been called ‘forced’ technology transfers and other clandestine patent and trade secret acquisition by Chinese firms (not dissimilar to past practices by firms and governments in Japan, Korea, Taiwan, Province of China and even the United States).
 But China’s technological dependence on the West is declining, and Beijing is increasingly moving to enforce strong IP jurisprudence as its own firms develop—notably Huawei—and invest heavily in research and development, and compete with American national champions like Qualcomm and Cisco.

 The impact of this great competition has already produced results, with China pushing full steam ahead with policies of technological self-sufficiency, given added impetus by the brief but consequential ban on the United States ban on sales of technology products to state-owned firm ZTE last year.

 But while much of the world’s focus is on China’s technological ambitions, American actions are no less significant for international trade and investment.
 The United States is increasingly pressuring allies to avoid dependence on Chinese technology.
 Canada is caught in the middle.